zcheimets/zcheimets/README.md

 - Adapted to high turnover rate by designing training sessions to onboard members efficiently, fostering skills in simulation development and maintaining project continuity

 ### Rosie's Place
-- Regular volunteer at Rosie's Place, a women's shelter in the Boston area
+- Volunteer at Rosie's Place, a women's shelter in the Boston area
-- Assisting the guidance of corporate volunteer events to maximize efficiency and alleviate confusion to shelter visitors
+- Guided corporate volunteer events to maximize efficiency and alleviate confusion to shelter visitors

 ## 🎯 Professional Goals
 - Advancing in software development roles
 - Continuous learning and skill development in latest technologies
-- Advancing towards a future of solar system colonization and pioneering space flight technologies

 ## 📬 Connect With Me
 - **LinkedIn**: [in/zoe-cheimets](https://linkedin.com/in/zoe-cheimets)